WordPress/gutenberg/packages/eslint-plugin/README.md

 #### Legacy

-An ESLint equivalent of WordPress' `.jshintrc` JSHint configuration is also available by defining your own project's `.eslintrc` file as:
+If you are using WordPress' `.jshintrc` JSHint configuration and you would like to take the first step to migrate to an ESLint equivalent it is also possible to define your own project's `.eslintrc` file as:

 ```json
 {